apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/recap_extraction_basics.md

 ---
-title: Recap! - Data extraction
+title: Recap - Data extraction
 description: Review our e-commerce website scraper and refresh our memory about its code and the programming techniques we used to extract and save the data.
 sidebar_position: 1
-slug: /web-scraping-for-beginners/crawling/recap-collection-basics
+slug: /web-scraping-for-beginners/crawling/recap-extraction-basics
 ---

 # Recap of data extraction basics {#quick-recap}